metacpan/metacpan-cpan-extracted/distros/P/Patro/README.md

 ## `patronize(@REFS)`

 Creates a server on the local machine that provides proxy access to the given list of references.
-It returns a string (some `Data::Dumper` output) with information about how to connect to the server.
-The output can be used as input to the `getProxies()` function to retrieve proxies to the shared references.
+It returns an object with information about how to connect to the server.
+The object has `to_string` and `to_file` methods to make the connection information available to other hosts.
+The output of this method, or its string or file output, can be used as input to the `getProxies()` function to retrieve proxies to the shared references.